Synlab ready to snap up more lab chains after debt deal

 Private equity firm Cinven bought Synlab last year in a 1.8 billion euro deal, shortly after it had acquired French medical diagnostics provider Labco for 1.2 billion euros.
 Wimmer was then put in charge of folding Labco into Synlab.

-In Europe, that put the group ahead of its closest rival, Australia's Sonic (SHL.AX), which is focusing on fewer national markets in the region.
+In Europe, that put the group ahead of its closest rival, Australia's Sonic, which is focusing on fewer national markets in the region.

 Synlab earlier this month issued 940 million euros in notes to be traded on the debt market, mainly to replace older notes worth 775 million euro, taking advantage of lower borrowing costs.